Game-Design-and-Programming-Template/Final-Project-Wrapup/index.md

 2. On your GitHub profile make sure the following repositories are visible in the pinned repository list:
       - Your website -- username.github.io (e.g., douglasurner.github.io).
-      - Your fork of the [Playtest](https://github.com/SKHS-Games-2018/Playtest) repository.
       - Your fork of the [PlaygroundProjectStarter](https://github.com/Game-Design-and-Programming-Template/PlaygroundProjectStarter) repository.
+      - Your fork of the [Playtest](https://github.com/SKHS-Games-2018/Playtest) repository that we worked on last class.
       - The repository holding your game (if it is not your PlaygroundProjectStarter fork).
 1. Push your final game to GitHub:
       - Start by making sure that the latest work on your game is on GitHub: